Chief Matthew G. Richmond

 The Traverse City Police Department has embraced community policing strategies and philosophies since the mid 1980’s.
 However, over time, economic funding decreased forcing the department to reallocate its dedicated community policing (sector) officers back to road patrol.
 In 2015, the department rebranded its mission “Excellence in public safety and service through community policing.”
 Using the recommendations of the 21 st Century Policing Task Force Report as guidance, the Traverse City Police Department refocused itself as a premier community-policing agency.
 The department is focused on forming community partnerships along with using evidence based policing strategies to identify public safety concerns within the city.

 Community policing and Crime Reduction is the title of Pillar 4, from the 21 st Century Policing Report.
 This pillar laid the groundwork to begin the rebuilding or our dedicated community-policing positions.
-The department currently has four community-policing positions; Downtown Community Police Officer (DCPO), Crime Prevention Officer (CPO), North Boardman Community Police Officer (NOBO) and a Neighborhood Traffic Officer (NTO).
-In addition, the department integrated a Social Worker within the department to bridge the gap between law enforcement and community service providers.
+The department currently has six community-policing positions; Community Affairs Sergeant (CAS), Downtown Community Police Officer (DCPO), Crime Prevention Officer (CPO), North Boardman Community Police Officer (NOBO), Community Engagement Officer (CEO), and a Neighborhood Traffic Officer (NTO).
+In addition, the department integrated a Police Social Worker Coordinator (PSWC) and a Police Social Worker (PSW), within the department to bridge the gap between law enforcement and community service providers.

-The department, through its Social Worker, quickly developed an emerging model on how to provide wrap-around services for people experiencing crises related to substance use, mental health, and homelessness.
-Referred to as the QRT which stands for: QUICK identification of resources and shortcomings of community supports for Vulnerable People in Traverse City.
-RESPONSE to overdoses in the community, connecting people to treatment.
-TEAM members who discuss needs of individuals to promote wrap-around community services.
+The department, through its Social Workers, quickly developed an emerging model on how to provide wrap-around services for people experiencing crises related to substance use, mental health, and homelessness.
+This program was initially named the Quick Response Team (QRT).
+Now rebranded as the RESILIENCE program which stands for: Resources to Empower, Support & Improve the Lives of Individuals Engaging in a Network of Collaborative Enrichment.

 As recommended by the 21 st Century Policing Report, “Law enforcement agencies should work with community residents to identify problems and collaborate on implementing solutions that produce meaningful results for the community.”